Cold email templates aren’t something you just copy and paste… tweak a few words… and then watch the sales roll in.

 One of the worst things you can do is break your promise, and what you’re promising doesn’t start when they first open your email — it starts in your subject line:

-You’re not trying to get short-term results but long-term success, so invest in honest communication that builds trust instead of tearing it down, especially when you’re sending cold emails.
+You’re not trying to get short-term results (a high open rate) but long-term success (actual conversions), so invest in honest communication that builds trust instead of tearing it down, especially when you’re sending cold emails.

 Offer something enticing